 Some manufacturers build current measuring and monitoring indicators into their GFCI products, or include them with the product, so you can monitor circuit and equipment leakage.

 What types of GFCIs can I use?

 Your application will determine the type of GFCI system and the type of GFCIs you should use.
-GFCI systems can be set up with blanket, branch, or tiered protection.
-The following GFCI types are commercially available:
+The following GFCI systems and types are commercially available.